Workout for Building Monstrous Traps

-Face pulls work the rear delts and the trapezius muscles.
+You may incorporate face pulls with the idea of rear delts, but they also hit the trapezius muscles.
 Adjust the cable pulley height to your shoulder level and use a rope attachment.
 At the contraction point, your hands should be close to your shoulders and you should focus on flexing your shoulder blades.

 For the trap raises, lie chest-down on an incline bench with a dumbbell in each hand.
 Retract your traps and raise your arms without bending your elbows so that your arms are parallel to the floor.
 Return to the starting position and repeat with a strict form.

 An absolute classic of a movement.
 Shrugs are a staple in a workout where you want to hit and build your traps; they are simple and effective.
 Although shrugs are one of the easiest exercises to perform, most people screw them up by bringing in their inflated egos and lifting weights which are too heavy for them.

 Grab a dumbbell in each hand and place them at the side of your quads.
 Lift your shoulders with a slight bend in your elbows and try touching your ears with them.
 Hold and contract your traps at the top of the movement.

 Barbell High Pulls – 3 Sets 15 Reps

 Barbell high pulls are a variation of the upright rows.
 Hold the barbell with an overhand grip right outside the shoulder width mark.
 You could perform the rack-pull version of this exercise, where the bar rests on the safety bars of a rack, or let the bar hang in front of your quads.

 The barbell high pulls are an explosive movement as compared to the upright rows.
 Perform an explosive upright row to lift the weights as high as you can and get on your toes as the barbell reached the top of the movement.
 Let gravity do its magic on the way down and don’t try to control the bar.